pirati-web/vysocina.pirati.cz/_posts/2019-01-21-fsf-trebic.md

 19:45 - Sintel

-20:00 - The Internet's Own Boy: Story of Aaron Swartz
+20:00 - The Internet's Own Boy: The Story of Aaron Swartz

 ---
 **ODKAZY**